markuched13/markuched13.github.io/posts/pg/dibble.md

-First thing first we start with scanning the host for open ports using rustscan then use nmap to further scan those ports open
+First thing first we start with scanning the host for open ports using rustscan then use nmap to further enumerate those ports open

 `rustscan -a 192.168.108.110`
 `nmap -sCV -A -p21,22,80,3000 -oN nmapscan 192.168.144.110`